ywamsendai/ywamsendai-wiki/docs/ywam/ywamsendailife.md

 We have the following times set in the weekly schedule in order to build a sense of community within our team.

-### Community Meals
+### Community Meals & Fun Night

-We believe there is something special about cooking and eating together.
-Currently, we eat two lunches and two dinners together every week.
-The whole community gets involved in buying groceries, cooking, and cleaning up.
+We believe there is something special about eating together.
+Currently, we eat two lunches and one evening meal together every week.

+For the lunches, we bring our own bentos and we practice Japanese intentionally during one of those times.

+Most Friday evenings, we cook a meal together.
+This is followed by an evening of games or watching a film.
 Its lots of fun, and a great way to get to know each other!
 We also celebrate birthdays and other occasions together too.

-### Small Groups

-Once a week, we also meet in small groups.
-These are gender-based groups where we get together to pray, read the Bible and have fun getting to know each other!

 ### Worship & Intercession

-Every Monday morning from 9:00 to 11:00 we meet together for worship and a devotional to start the week.
-Every Wednesday from 13:30 to 14:30, we meet to interceed for what is on God's heart.
-We also worship and intercede on the streets of the red light district of Sendai (Kokubuncho) every Thursday evening.
+Every Tuesday morning from 10:00 to 12:00 we meet together for worship and a devotional to start the week.
+Every Thursday from 11:00 to 12:00, we meet to intercede for what is on God's heart.
+We also payer walk on the streets of Sendai every Wednesday afternoon.

 ### Team Meeting

-Every Friday from 15:30 to 16:30, we have our team meeting where we share testimonies, hear reports from the various ministry groups and departments, and note upcoming schedule-related things.
+Every Wednesday from 10:00 to 11:00, we have our team meeting where we share testimonies, hear reports from the various ministry groups and departments, and note upcoming schedule-related things.
 We also pray for incoming and outgoing staff during this time also.

 ## Time Management